thelonecrouton/bitcredit/doc/masternode_conf.md

 Multi masternode config
 =======================

 The multi masternode config allows to control multiple masternodes from a single wallet.
-The wallet needs to have a valid collaral output of 1000 coins for each masternode.
+The wallet needs to have a valid collaral output of 250 000 credits for each masternode.
 To use this, place a file named masternode.conf in the data directory of your install:
- * Windows: %APPDATA%\Darkcoin\
+ * Windows: %APPDATA%\Bitcredit\
- * Mac OS: ~/Library/Application Support/Darkcoin/
+ * Mac OS: ~/Library/Application Support/Bitcredit/
- * Unix/Linux: ~/.darkcoin/
+ * Unix/Linux: ~/.bitcredit/

 The new masternode.conf format consists of a space seperated text file.
 Each line consisting of an alias, IP address followed by port, masternode private key, collateral output transaction id and collateral output index.